3 Bolshoy Trekhsvyatitelskiy pereulok

 The Faculty of Law was one of the first faculties created in the Higher School of Economics.
 Economic and legal disciplines, new innovative courses, fundamental law disciplines and narrowly specialized courses are all equally important for the Faculty of Law.
 The Faculty's strength is the curriculum's focus on the practical, which perpares its graduates to successfully meet the demands of the labour market.

 The Faculty of Law was created in 1997 and soon became a leader in its field.
-Since its founding more than 20 years ago, the faculty has established a classical system of legal education and integrated itself into the global research community.
+Since its founding, the faculty has established a classical system of legal education and integrated itself into the global research community.

 Combining common university traditions with the latest trends in Russian and international education, the Faculty of Law provides qualitative training of undergraduate and Master’s students and employs high-tech innovations.

-The Dean of the HSE Faculty of Law is Evgeny Salygin, Honoured Lawyer of the Russian Federation, Candidate of Sciences in Law, and Associate Professor.
+The Dean of the HSE Faculty of Law is Vadim Vinogradov, Doctor of Law, Professor.

 The teachers in the faculty include distinguished tenured professors, honoured scientists, honoured lawyers, and leading practitioners who have held key legal positions.
 The Faculty of Law employs more than 50 doctors of science, the majority of whom teach at the Faculty full time.
 The Academic Supervisor of the Faculty of Law is Anton Ivanov, Retired Chairman of Russia's Supreme Arbitration Court.

-The undergraduate programme in Legal Studies offers 117 state-funded places,100 fee-paying places and 20 paid places for non-citizens; the undergraduate programme in Private Law offers 25 state-funded places, 30 fee-paying places and 5 paid places for non-citizens.
+The undergraduate programme in Legal Studies offers state-funded places, fee-paying places and paid places for non-citizens; the undergraduate programme in Private Law also offers state-funded places, fee-paying places and paid places for non-citizens.

 Among 14 Master’s programmes, the most popular are 'Corporate Lawyer', ‘Private International Law’, 'Intellectual Property and IT Law', ‘Public Law’, ‘Lawyer in Justice and Law Enforcement’, ‘Sports Lawyer’, ’History, theory and philosophy of law’.
 You can find the entire list of the programmes on the Faculty of Law website in the section ‘Master’s programmes’.